A history of the Khazars

 "Even as late as 1309 a Council of the Hungarian clergy at Pressburg forbade Catholics to intermarry with those people described as Khazars, and their decision received papal confirmation in 1346." - Douglas M. Dunlop, "The Khazars", in The Dark Ages, ed.
 Roth and Levine (Rutgers University Press, 1966), page 356

-"A significant fact attesting to continued Magyar-Kabar relations is the statement of Constantine VII Porphyrogenitus that the Magyars and Khazars learned each others' languages, such that the Khazar language was spoken in Hungary until at least the middle of the tenth century." - Kevin Alan Brook, in The Jews of Khazaria (Jason Aronson, 1999), page 208, referring to the fact that Khazars living in Hungary taught their language to their Hungarian neighbors
+"A significant fact attesting to continued Magyar-Kabar relations is the statement of Constantine VII Porphyrogenitus that the Magyars and Khazars learned each other's languages, such that the Khazar language was spoken in Hungary until at least the middle of the tenth century." - Kevin Alan Brook, in The Jews of Khazaria, Third Edition (Rowman and Littlefield, 2018), page 146, referring to the fact that Khazars living in Hungary taught their language to their Hungarian neighbors

 Sketchy information also allows us to posit that a small number of Khazars reached Moravia and Croatia.
-Central European Jews in service to Hasdai ibn Shaprut met a blind Khazarian Jew named Amram circa 947 in an unknown place, apparently in central Europe (see Kevin Alan Brook, The Jews of Khazaria, page 131).
-According to the Life of Methodius, Saint Methodius met a Khazar named Zambrios in Moravia around 879-880 (see Kevin Alan Brook, The Jews of Khazaria, page 124).
+Central European Jews in service to Hasdai ibn Shaprut met a blind Khazarian Jew named Amram circa 947 in an unknown place, apparently in central Europe (see Kevin Alan Brook, The Jews of Khazaria, Third Edition, page 90).
+According to the Life of Methodius, Saint Methodius met a Khazar named Zambrii in Moravia around 879-880 (see Kevin Alan Brook, The Jews of Khazaria, Third Edition, page 94).